 At the discretion of the Board, Monticello contracts with public and private entities for food services, transportation services, curriculum and materials, technology services, and other services deemed necessary.
 Agreements are amended from time to time, as needed.
-Copies of contracts and/or lease agreements are included in Appendix I posted to the district website.
+Copies of contracts and/or lease agreements are included in Appendix I.